punkouter25/PoReflexSquares/README.md

 # PoReflexSquares

 v1.13
-  - set canvas to scale
+- [x] set canvas to scale
-  - remove best and worst score
+- [x] remove best and worst score from average
-  - add date to high scores
+- [ ] Add delight to the experience when all tasks are complete :tada: